 The world is at the crossroads of history and the effects of events that are now happening in Europe and across the Atlantic affect everyone, whether they realize it or not.
 Series of events that dominated the headlines and public debate in the past year – the migration crisis, Brexit or election of Donald Trump for president of the USA shook the foundations of mechanisms and institutions maintaining stability and security of Europe and the world as we know it.
 What future lies ahead of the liberal democracy and its institutions?
-The causes, impacts and possibilities of future development of the current situation have been covered in hundreds of analyses, but it seems thatthe “wind of change” is blowing in the entire western hemisphere.
+The causes, impacts and possibilities of future development of the current situation have been covered in hundreds of analyses, but it seems that the “wind of change” is blowing in the entire western hemisphere.
 What kind of change it will be and what will follow next, when the pillars of stability and security would fall, we know very little of.

 In the information noise and the small details flooding our daily newsfeeds, some very important facts and trends are lost.
-What might look from the outside as a spontaneous and natural mood change throughout the western societies is actually happening due to several driving factors.
-I would like to highlight four specific factors: the technological change, return of Russian superpower ambitions, use of big data for individualised political marketing and the crisis of traditional media.
+What might look from the outside as a spontaneous and natural mood change throughout western societies is actually happening due to several driving factors.
+I would like to highlight four specific factors: the technological change, the return of Russian superpower ambitions, the use of big data for individualised political marketing and the crisis of traditional media.

 The first driving factor is the technology revolution related to the massive spread of internet access.
-Expansion of the Internet coverage combined with availability of devices (low-cost smartphones) and social networking has radically changed the way of communication between political leaders and their voters.
+Expansion of the Internet coverage combined with the availability of devices (low-cost smartphones) and social networking has radically changed the way of communication between political leaders and their voters.
 It also fundamentally altered the possibilities for mobilizing and connecting people around themes or interests.
 When this process began, everyone hoped that immediate mass access to knowledge accumulated by generations of mankind will lead to more informed citizens and better decisions of all.
 Today we are talking of post-factual reality, fake news and relativisation or even denial of the existence of objective reality.

 Gerasimov’s doctrine and hybrid threats